myronschippers/react-router-lecture/README.md

 `history` is the key here!
 It's an array of everywhere we've been, and the last entry is where we are!

 To change where we are, we will just `push` a new location to the array!
+The history property has a custom push method that allows us to update the current location by passing it a new route.

 ```jsx
 handleClick = () => {